open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/abdusamaraie.md

 My name is Abdu Samaraie and I am a Computer Science student.
 I am very passionate programmer, and I like learning new technologies that will help me excel in the field of Software Engineering.
 In my freetime, I am constantly learning by watching toturials on Youtube.

-I graduated for the University at Buffalo This year (2019)
+I graduated from the University at Buffalo This year (2019)

 ![Image logo](https://www.suny.edu/media/suny/content-assets/images/campus-profiles/logos/buffalo.jpg)